 - Find any messages from expensify.com that ended up in your Spam folder, access them, and click Not Spam towards the top of the message

-- Largely optional if the above two items are completed, but adding specific email addresses as contacts generally circumvents the Spam box
+- Largely optional if the above two items are completed, but adding specific email addresses as contacts generally circumvent the Spam box

-(Keep in mind that two different servers send Expensify emails vs. our Concierge support communication, so even if you are receiving Concierge emails/messages, you'll still want to ensure expensify.com is whitelisted.)
+(Keep in mind that two different servers send Expensify emails vs. our Concierge support communication, so even if you are receiving Concierge emails/messages, you'll still want to ensure expensify.com and mg.expensify.com are whitelisted.)

 - Your email server may be blocking emails.
 There are a couple of services that block our emails and flag them as spam, so you may also want to check with your IT department here too!

 - If your company uses Mimecast, this might be coming into play.
 Mimecast is a commonly used service that often affects the deliverability of our emails might be blocking them from hitting your inbox.
 Not sure if your company is using this service?
 Check with your IT department.
 If it is being used, try reaching out to us in a new email to [email protected] We should be able to respond to this message easily, which will ensure delivery to your inbox.
 Mimecast will soon recognize the Expensify domain and our emails should no longer be filtered out.